Ron L. Deal

 · “What made you vulnerable to this situation?”

 · “What were you thinking when you began undressing?”

 · “In what ways did you rationalize or justify your behavior?”

 · “You know that being stepsiblings makes this very complicated for our family.
 How did you dismiss that when you pursued the relationship?”

 · “How will you manage your vulnerabilities in the future?”

 Without question, sex between stepsiblings is a family tragedy, but you’re still family.
 Applying firm but loving consequences and boundaries, and much needed grace and forgiveness to your circumstances will begin a healing process for your family.
 Things will not ever be the same—there will be much heartache, but in time there may also be something to be grateful for.
 But not if you give up, shut down, or cut yourself off from each other.
 Seek the Lord’s help, get outside support from a trusted counselor or pastor, and press on.

-Ron L. Deal is President of Smart Stepfamilies, a popular conference speaker, and author of The Smart Stepfamily, The Smart Stepfamily DVD, The Smart Stepmom (with Laura Petherbridge), and the forthcoming The Remarriage Checkup (with David H. Olson).
+Ron L. Deal is President of Smart Stepfamilies, Director of FamilyLife Blended (www.familylife.com), a popular conference speaker, and author of the bestselling book The Smart Stepfamily, The Smart Stepfamily DVD, The Smart Stepmom (with Laura Petherbridge), The Smart Stepdad, Dating and the Single Parent, and The Smart Stepfamily Marriage (with David H. Olson).
 Find resources at www.SmartStepfamilies.com.